NordicHPC/sonar/doc/MANUAL.md

 The `role` setting is either `node` for a compute node or `master` for a cluster master node.
 The setting is required.

+The `hostname-only` setting is false by default but it is recommended to set it to true.
+When set, it causes Sonar to strip all domain information from the node names; node names may otherwise be reported either with a domain or without, depending on the source of the information, and this must then be dealt with in the back-end.

 Example:
 ```
 [global]
 cluster = saga.sigma2.no
 role = node
+hostname-only = true
 ```

 #### Programs section